insideout10/wordlift-docs/docs/analysis.rst

 As I begin to write the content on the post, WordLift automatically start analysing it.

-WordLift enriches what I have written so far in the editor.
-The text is sent to the cloud; from the analysis named entities are extracted.
+As soon as I hit the **Save Draft** button in WordPress, WordLift enriches what I have written so far in the editor.
+In the background, the text is sent to the cloud and the `entities <key-concepts.html#entity>`_ are extracted and highlighted with a black underline.

 .. image:: /images/wordlift-content-analysis-results.png

-Entities being recognised are highlighted with a black underline.
 By clicking on each entity I can `reconcile <key-concepts.html#reconciliation>`_ it with the same entity in DBpedia or Freebase.

 Reconciling entities
 _____________